wieschoo/BotSuite/README.md

 BotSuite.NET
 =============

-This library helps you by creating bots for repeating actions.
-To getting started please visit the tutorial section at www.botsuite.net to get an introduction and more information.
+This library helps you by creating bots accelerates the development of bots significantly.
+To getting started please visit the tutorial section and read the tutorial "Getting Started" at www.botsuite.net to get an introduction and more information.
 Please do not hesitate to contact us or add an issue here at the proect page on github.

 <h2>outstanding features</h2>
-- [x] fast and easy image recognition/manipulation
+- [x] fast,easy and robust image recognition/manipulation
 - [x] easy screenshot capturing
 - [x] mouse cursor control
 - [x] easy way to send HTTP request and handle their answers